zarroboogs/p5-ct/README.md

 * To repeat a day's first timeslot, during an event, set `Day Timeslot` to `3`.
 * To repeat a day's second timeslot, during an event, set `Day Timeslot` to `5`.

-Editing the day count itself, `Day #`, is highly discouraged.

 ### Trophy Counters

 Various trophy counters that track when a trophy is unlocked.

-__This is particularly helpful to track the progress of the "Passionate Listener" trophy.__ Contrary to popular belief, this trophy only tracks lines spoken _during combat_ using _either navigator_.

 ### Compendium